 - a.
-The foot rests, hangers/brackets and hardware may be replaced and relocated but the hangers/brackets must be mounted to their original frame mounting points. - b.
-The foot controls, gear shift and rear brake must remain operated manually by foot. - c.
+Foot rests, hangers/brackets and hardware may be replaced and relocated but the hangers/brackets must be mounted to their original frame mounting points. - b.
+Foot controls; gear shift must remain operated manually by foot. - c.
 Foot rests may be rigidly mounted or a folding type which must incorporate a device to return them to the normal position. - d.
-The end of the foot rest must have at least an eight (8) mm solid spherical radius. - e.
-Non-folding footrests must have an end (plug) which is permanently fixed, made of aluminum, plastic, Teflon® or an equivalent type material (minimum radius 8 mm).
+The end of the foot rest must have at least an 8 mm solid spherical radius. (see diagram A & C). - e.
+Non folding footrests must have an end (plug) which is permanently fixed, made of aluminum, plastic, Teflon® or an equivalent type of material (minimum radius 8mm).
 The plug surface must be designed to reach the widest possible area.
-The Technical Director has the right to refuse any plug not satisfying this safety purpose.
+The SBK Technical Director has the right to refuse any plug not satisfying this safety purpose.

 - a.
-Fuel tanks must be the originally fitted and homologated parts with no modification allowed. - b.
-All fuel tanks must be completely filled with fire retardant material (i.e. fuel tank foam). - c.
+Fuel tank must be the originally fitted and homologated parts with no modification allowed. - b.
+All fuel tanks must be completely filled with fire retardant material (open-celled mesh, i.e. "Explosafe®"). - c.
 Fuel tanks with tank breather pipes must be fitted with non-return valves that discharge into a catch tank with a minimum volume of 250 cc made of a suitable material. - d.
 Fuel caps may be changed.
 Fuel caps when closed, must be leak proof.
-Additionally, they must be securely locked to prevent accidental opening at any time. - e.
+Additionally, they must be securely locked to prevent accidental opening at any time.

+- e.
 A rider spacer/pad may be fitted to the rear of the tank with non-permanent adhesive.
 It may be constructed of foam padding or composite material. - f.
-The tank may not have a full cover fitted over it unless the homologated machine also features a full cover. - g.
-The sides and rear of the fuel tank may be protected with a cover made of a composite material.
-These covers must follow the shape of the fuel tank exactly. - h.
-The fuel tank may have heat reflective sheet attached to its bottom surface.
+The tank may not have a cover fitted over it unless the homologated machine also features a full cover. - g.
+The sides of the fuel tank may be protected with a cover made of a composite material.
+These covers must fit the shape of the fuel tank. - h.
+Fuel tank may have heat reflective sheet attached to its bottom surface.